grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 If you are pushing the limits of the hardware, this is the most impactful k6 setting you can enable.

-This setting disables the internal babel transpilation from ES6 to ES5 and inclusion of corejs library.
+This setting disables the internal [Babel](https://babeljs.io/) transpilation from ES6 to ES5.1+ and inclusion of [corejs](https://github.com/zloirock/core-js) library.

 <div class="doc-blockquote" data-props='{}'>

 > ### Some background
 > k6 at its core executes ECMAScript 5.1 code.
 Most k6 script examples and documentation is written in ECMAScript 6+.
-> When k6 gets ES6+ code as input, it transpiles it to ES5.1 using babel and loads corejs to enable commonly used APIs.
+> By default, k6 transpiles ES6+ code to ES5.1 using babel and loads corejs to enable commonly used APIs.
 > This works very well for 99% of use cases, but it adds significant overheard with large tests.

 </div>